The 3 best credit cards to use in Europe

 What’s more, there’s a welcome bonus of 25,000 points when you spend $1,000 on purchases within 90 days of opening your account.

-Find out about the other pros (and a few cons) in our review of the Bank of America® Travel Rewards credit card for Students.
+Learn more about the Bank of America® Travel Rewards credit card for Students.

 Best for simple travel rewards: Capital One Venture Rewards Credit Card